-- 6.1 The board of directors of this corporation (the "Board") may make, amend, or repeal the bylaws of this corporation (as such may be amended, the "Bylaws") in whole or in part, except with respect to any provision thereof that, by virtue of an express provision in Chapter 156D of the Massachusetts General Laws, as the same exists or may hereafter be amended, or any successor thereto ("Chapter 156D"), the articles of organization of this corporation, as the same exists or may hereafter be amended (these "Articles of Organization"), or the Bylaws, requires action by the shareholders of this corporation. - 6.2 The number of authorized shares of any class or series of capital stock of this corporation, the distinguishing designation thereof and the preferences, limitations and relative rights applicable thereto shall be set forth in these Articles of Organization or any amendment thereto approved by the Board.
+6.1 The board of directors of this corporation (the "Board") may make, amend, or repeal the bylaws of this corporation (as such may be amended, the "Bylaws") in whole or in part, except with respect to any provision thereof that, by virtue of an express provision in Chapter 156D of the Massachusetts General Laws, as the same exists or may hereafter be amended, or any successor thereto ("Chapter 156D"), the articles of organization of this corporation, as the same exists or may hereafter be amended (these "Articles of Organization"), or the Bylaws, requires action by the shareholders of this corporation.

+6.2 The number of authorized shares of any class or series of capital stock of this corporation, the distinguishing designation thereof and the preferences, limitations and relative rights applicable thereto shall be set forth in these Articles of Organization or any amendment thereto approved by the Board.
 All or a specified number of directors of this corporation (each, a "Director") may be elected by the holders of one or more authorized classes or series of shares of capital stock of this corporation, as set forth in an amendment to these Articles of Organization.
-At any time after the initial issuance of shares of any class or series of capital stock of this corporation, the Board may reclassify any unissued shares of such class or series into one or more existing or new classes or series of capital stock of this corporation.
-Shares of any class or series of capital stock of this corporation may be issued as a share dividend in respect of shares of another such class or series. - 6.3 Action required or permitted by Chapter 156D to be taken at a meeting of the shareholders of this corporation may be taken without a meeting if the action is taken by shareholders having not fewer than the minimum number of votes necessary to take such action at a meeting at which all shareholders entitled to vote on such action are present and voting. - 6.4 If any provision of Chapter 156D would otherwise require the affirmative vote of more than a majority of the shares in any voting group of shareholders of this corporation for favorable action to be taken on a matter, favorable action may nevertheless be taken by vote of a majority of all the shares in such voting group entitled to vote on the matter. - 6.5 To the maximum extent permitted by Chapter 156D, no Director shall be personally liable to this corporation for monetary damages for breach of fiduciary duty as a director of this corporation, notwithstanding any provision of law imposing such liability.
+At any time after the initial issuance of shares of any class or series of capital stock of this corporation.
+Shares of any class or series of capital stock of this corporation.
+Shares of any class or series of capital stock of this corporation.
+Shares of any class or series of capital stock of this corporation.

+6.3 Action required or permitted by Chapter 156D to be taken at a meeting of the shareholders of this corporation may be taken without a meeting if the action is taken by shareholders having not fewer than the minimum number of votes necessary to take such action at a meeting at which all shareholders entitled to vote on such action are present and voting.

+6.4 If any provision of Chapter 156D would otherwise require the affirmative vote of more than a majority of the shares in any voting group of shareholders of this corporation for favorable action to be taken on a matter, favorable action may nevertheless be taken by vote of a majority of all the shares in such voting group entitled to vote on the matter.

+6.5 To the maximum extent permitted by Chapter 156D, no Director shall be personally liable to this corporation for monetary damages for breach of fiduciary duty as a director of this corporation, notwithstanding any provision of law imposing such liability.
 No amendment to or repeal of the provisions of this paragraph shall apply to or have any effect on the liability or alleged liability of any Director for or with respect to any act or failure to act of such Director occurring prior to such amendment or repeal.
-If Chapter 156D is subsequently amended to further eliminate or limit the personal liability of directors or to authorize corporate action to further eliminate or limit such liability, then the liability of the Directors shall, without any further action of the Board or the stockholders of this corporation, be eliminated or limited to the fullest extent permitted by Chapter 156D. - 6.6 To the fullest extent permitted by applicable law, this corporation is authorized to provide indemnification of, and advancement of expenses to, (i) Directors, (ii) officers and agents of this corporation, and (iii) any other persons to whom or which Chapter 156D permits this corporation to provide indemnification.
+If Chapter 156D is subsequently amended to further eliminate or limit the personal liability of the Directors or to authorize corporate action to further eliminate or limit such liability, then the liability of the Directors shall, without any further action of the Board or the stockholders of this corporation, be eliminated or limited to the fullest extent permitted by Chapter 156D.

+6.6 To the fullest extent permitted by applicable law, this corporation is authorized to provide indemnification of, and advancement of expenses to, (i) Directors, (ii) officers and agents of this corporation, and (iii) any other persons to whom or which Chapter 156D permits this corporation to provide indemnification.